 I was still in high school at the time, living in New Jersey, but I would have loved to have attended this show.
 It was probably one of the grandest booths NEC or TTi ever created for a trade show.
 If I had been there, I would have seen a prototype of Intelligent Link, an item that eludes me to this very day.
 In fact, it wasn't even referred to as "Intelligent Link", but simply as "an adapter" for turning TurboDuo into a CD-ROM drive for personal computers (refer to the next two issues of TurboForce for pictures and further details on Intelligent Link).

 Working Designs often put little messages in their print ads.
 The advertisement for Exile in this issue is no exception.
-Hidden amongst the usual copyright information at the bottom of the page is a public service announcement that reads:
+Actually, let me clarify: Working Designs' first three releases—Parasol Stars, Cadash and Cosmic Fantasy 2—did not contain any hidden messages.
+However, beginning with Exile, their advertisements began to contain bonus messages.
+Hidden amongst the usual copyright information at the bottom of the page are brief messages that read…

-"Have you hugged your joystick today?
-It asks so little, yet gives so much ..."
+EXILE: "Have you hugged your joystick today?
+It asks so little, yet gives so much…" TURBOFORCE #02 (1992 September)

 Of all the days to start a new company, why was TTi founded on April Fool's Day?
 Did this reveal TTi's sense of humor, or was it a foreshadowing of things to come?